What training is required by ISO?

 What do I need to prepare for my upcoming audit?

-You should have the following reports ready to go under Generate Reports, and stored in your Previously Generated Reports:
+You should have the following report ready to go under Generate Reports, and stored in your Previously Generated Reports:

 - A Completions Report to show all of the work that your department has done over the year.
 Select a date range of one year.
 Under Limit Assignments, narrow down by tag to show only ISO applicable training (driver tag, hazmat tag, facilities tag, officer tag, and company tag).
 Under Display Options the auditor will want to see Name, Rank, Name of Assignment, Date, Duration, Objectives, Location, Instructor, and Tags.
 Uncheck any other boxes under Display Options.